superfaceai/docs/docs/index.md

 ⚡️ Superface will help you quickly use and manage integrations, so that you can focus on developing your application.

 💸 Developing integrations over and over is expensive.
-Use integrations developed by others, just as you'd use npm packages or crates.
+Use integrations developed by others the same way you'd use npm packages or crates.

 🔐 You data is safe, Superface isn't a proxy nor a middle-man.